 Capacity building training

-In his keynote address, A K Purkayastha, Director (Agri-
+In his keynote address, A K Purkayastha, Director (Agri-marketing) emphasized the

 Assn demands cancellation of illegal appointments